 CBD takes the edge off, but you shouldn’t feel like you’re “on something”.

 If you’re new to taking CBD (or haven’t had much exposure to cannabinoids in general), there is a chance you won’t experience as sudden of changes as seasoned users.
 When the endocannabinoid system (ECS) is under-stimulated, it can lead to a deficiency in ECS receptors – or connection points that bind with CBD and trigger responses.
 The more the ECS is stimulated, the more receptors develop.
+(This is the same reason some people don’t “get high” the first time they use cannabis that contains THC).
 Finally, CBD has a cumulative effect.
 For the most significant results, be consistent about taking it, and give it several days to weeks to prove what it can do.

 Can I use CBD oil on my skin?